Non-affiliated members of the House of Lords

-Non-affiliated members of the House of Lords are peers who do not belong to any parliamentary group.
-They do not take a political party's whip, nor affiliate to the crossbench group, nor are they Lords Spiritual (bishops).
-Formerly, the Lords of Appeal in Ordinary were also a separate affiliation, but their successors (the justices of the Supreme Court) are disqualified from the Lords until they no longer hold a judicial position.
+Non-affiliated members of the House of Lords are peers who do not belong to any parliamentary group in the House of Lords of the United Kingdom.
+They do not take a political party's whip, nor affiliate to the crossbench group, nor are they Lords Spiritual (active Church of England bishops).
+Formerly, the law lords were also a separate affiliation, but their successors (justices of the Supreme Court), if peers, are disqualified from sitting in the Lords until they no longer hold a judicial position.

 Most non-party Lords Temporal are crossbenchers.
-Peers may also be required to sit as non-affiliated while they hold certain senior positions within the Lords, as a means to preserve the neutrality of their official role.
+Peers may also be required to sit as non-affiliated while they hold certain senior positions within the Lords (e.g. the senior deputy speaker), as a means to preserve the neutrality of their official roles.
 Some members become non-affiliated after resigning or being expelled from a party, either through a political disagreement or after a scandal such as the 2009 parliamentary expenses scandal.
-Others have had no party allegiance and choose this designation rather than joining the crossbench.
+Others have had no party allegiance and chose this designation rather than joining the crossbench.

-Although the Lord Speaker must withdraw from any party affiliation upon their election to the speakership, they are not considered as a non-affiliated peer.
+A member who is elected as Lord Speaker must withdraw from any party affiliation, but is not considered to be a non-affiliated peer.
+Former lord speakers have sat as crossbenchers after holding office.

-List of Non-affiliated Peers
+Non-affiliated members

-The UK Parliament website lists the following Non-affiliated members of the House of Lords, including those not currently eligible to sit in the Lords:
+The UK Parliament website lists the following non-affiliated members of the House of Lords, including those not currently eligible to sit in the Lords:

-List of Independent Peers
+Independent members

 There are other peers who list themselves as Independent within the House of Lords: